youlalala/marvel/README.md

 3. **Data Layer** <br/>
    Handles data retrieval, storage, and mapping.
     - `datasource` : Represents the source of data, such as a network API or a local DB responsible for data retrieval and storage.
-    - `repository impl` : Implments the repository interface in the domain layer.
+    - `repository impl` : Implements the repository interface in the domain layer.
     - `mapper` : Converts data model to domain model.
     - `model` (dto) : Represents the data structure or objects used within the data layer.